magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 ### Sentence and Paragraph Navigation

 A sentence ends with either `. ! ?` followed by an EOL, a space, or a tab.
-You can jump to the next sentence with `)` and the previous sentence with `(`.

 ```plaintext
 (    Jump to the previous sentence
 )    Jump to the next sentence